influxdata/telegraf/plugins/inputs/prometheus/README.md

   ##   defined settings
   # monitor_kubernetes_pods_method = "annotations"

-  ## Scrape 'annotations' method settings
+  ## Scrape Pods 'annotations' method options
   ## If set method is set to 'annotations' or 'settings+annotations', these
   ## annotation flags are looked for:
   ## - prometheus.io/scrape: Required to enable scraping for this pod.
 Can also